 - Sexual Assault Helpline (410-516-7333): A confidential service of the Johns Hopkins University Counseling Center staffed 24/7 by trained professional counselors

-- Sexual assault response and prevention resources: Clear, accessible, and consolidated information on sexual assault policies and available services and support
+- Sexual misconduct response and prevention resources: Clear, accessible, and consolidated information on sexual misconduct policies and available services and support

 - Office of Institutional Equity: Oversees the handling of sexual misconduct complaints filed by faculty, staff, and students; contact JHU’s Title IX coordinator at 410-516-8075

 - Sexual Assault Resource Unit (410-516-7887): A peer counseling service run by Hopkins students that supports survivors of sexual violence